-As November is Radon Awareness Month, the OACIQ would like to inform you that this gas, which poses health risks for homeowners, can also affect real estate transactions.
+This gas, which poses health risks for homeowners, can also affect real estate transactions.
 This is when your real estate broker’s duty to advise makes perfect sense.

 Radon is an invisible, odourless, colourless radioactive gas that is produced naturally by the breakdown of uranium in the environment.
 In outdoor air, radon is harmless.
 But inside a home, it can build up and become harmful to health.
 In Canada, radon is the second leading cause of lung cancer after tobacco.

 There are no areas of the country that are radon free.
 Although radon concentrations vary from one region to another, no home is risk-free.
 The only way to know if a home has a very high level of radon is to perform a measurement test, regardless of its geographic location.

 What are the broker’s duties and obligations towards the seller?